begoon/tmpz/webassembly/README.md

 HELLO, WORLD!
 ```

-The `1024` is in fact "a pointer". `1024` is an offset from the beginning of
+`1024` is in fact "a pointer". `1024` is an offset from the beginning of
 the `mem` C array in the WASM module memory.

 The `upper()` function converts "Hello, world!" to upper case and returns the
-same pointer `1024` to JavaScript.
+same "pointer" `1024` to JavaScript.

 That is it.
 The WASM module is compiled and run in the browser.